 Robots are extremely effective in environments like factory floors that are structured for them, and currently ineffective in environments like our homes that are structured for humans.
-The Personal Robotics Lab at The Robotics Institute at Carnegie Mellon University is developing the fundamental building blocks of perception, navigation, manipulation, and interaction that will enable robots to perform useful tasks in environments structured for humans.
+The Personal Robotics Lab of the Robotics Institute at Carnegie Mellon University is developing the fundamental building blocks of perception, navigation, manipulation, and interaction that will enable robots to perform useful tasks in environments structured for humans

-Our current research focus is on two topics: Physics-based Manipulation and The Mathematics of Human-Robot Interaction.
+Our current research focus is on two main topics, Physics-based Manipulation, and the Mathematics of Human-Robot Interaction.
 They are heavily intertwined, both born out of the goal of robots performing complex manipulation tasks with and around people.